 - Product Marketing

-Circle of Friends has millions of users that created circles of ~10 friends
+Circle of Friends has millions of users that created circles of about 10 friends

-- But mostly low usage, except moms which had 50% longer posts & 2-3x more friends
+- But mostly low usage, except moms which had 50% longer posts & two to three times more friends

 - Changed to be Circle of Moms